 The best content is worthless if it is not consumed by the users.
 The user stages can be linked to the customer journey in order to define which type of user and stage is given.
 The 🎯Content-User Fit Model can be applied to all stages in the funnel or to the steps in loops.

 Dirk Schart is CMO of the Augmented Reality startup RE’FLEKT.
-His focus is on B2B enterprise software and SaaS models with early-stage technologies like AR, AI, IoT—from market engineering to thought leadership and go-to-market.
-Dirk is a startup mentor at the German Accelerator in the Silicon Valley and author of two books about Augmented Reality for Marketing.
+His focus is on B2B enterprise software and SaaS models —from market engineering to thought leadership and go-to-market.
+Dirk is the former Product Lead at HyperloopTT, mentors startups at the German Accelerator in the Silicon Valley, and is the author of an Augmented Reality book for Marketing.